ampproject/amphtml/extensions/amp-sidebar/amp-sidebar.md

 *Example: Basic Sidebar in a Story*

 In the following example, we've placed a simple sidebar in within a story.
-Remember that you will need to link to both the sidebar and story in the head of the document in order to use these components together.
+Remember that you will need to link to both the `amp-sidebar` and `amp-story` scripts in the head of the document in order to use these components together.

 ```html
 ...